masonhaines/CS-381-mason-haines/as6/README.md

 # AS6 - Object Oriented Entity Component Ships and Planes - README

-This program is designed to create a simple window featuring a three 3D plane planes taking off and flying and allowing you to fly each one!
+This program is designed to create a simple window featuring a ton a planes 3D planes taking off and flying and allowing you to fly each one!
 After taking off user can control the plane as it flies and switch between each plane on screen.

 # Instructions
 ## Please open your terminal and..